 In this document, we are not concerned with most of these values and will create a Virtual Service with no persistence, no content switching and Round Robin as the scheduling method, which are the default settings.

 The final action to be performed is adding Real Servers or Sub-Virtual Services (SubVSs).
 This document refers to the creation of Real Servers.
-For further information on SubVSs, refer to the SubVS, Feature Description document.
+For further information on SubVSs, refer to the SubVS, Feature Description document on the Kemp Documentation Page.
 To get to the Real Server parameters page, expand the Real Servers sections and click Add New...
 Here we specify the IP address of the Real Server we wish to add, the port and forwarding method it is to use and its relative weight.